reinbugnot/ntu-ms-artificial-intelligence/README.md

 Furthermore, I do not guarantee that all the answers, methods, and code included in these reports are 100% correct.
 The work presented here reflects my understanding and efforts during my time in the program, and it should be used as a reference only.

+Lastly, some papers included here are from group projects that I've participated in.
+I do not claim full ownership of such papers.
+Rights belong to the corresponding colleagues who contributed to the work.

 Thank you for visiting my repository.
 If you have any questions or would like to discuss any of the topics further, feel free to reach out!

 ---